bonnie/hamilton_lottery/README.md

 ## Success Rate

-The author entered the lottery once per day until SHM prevented this approach from working.
+The author entered the lottery once per day from April 1, 2017 until SHM prevented this app from working.
 During that time the author won the lottery exactly zero times.